varshilmedidhi/Travel-list/README.md

 ## Acknowledgements

-Built with ❤️ by [Your Name].
+Built with ❤️ by varshil medidhi.
 Inspired by the need for better travel organization!